-Traditional South African Braai Recipes are not so much about the food…it’s more about the company!
-The great braai of South Africa is about the people who enjoy this great tradition where the men cluster around the fire, nursing the coals to a perfect grey and then cooking the meat, boerwors and chicken to perfection.
+Traditional South African Braai recipes are great for entertaining!
+A braai is not about the food…it’s also about the company!
+The renowned braai (or barbecue) of South Africa is about the people who enjoy this great tradition where the men cluster around the fire, nursing the coals to a perfect grey and then cooking the meat, boerwors and chicken to perfection.

 Make a basic bread dough but reduce the liquid.
 Spoonfuls are then cooked on a clean grid over low coals.